 The pledged securities are those financial assets pledged under repurchase agreements with other banks and other institutions, with the right to sell or re-pledge by the counterparties in the absence of default by the Bank, but the counterparty has an obligation to return the securities at the maturity of the contract.
 The Bank has determined that it retains all of the main risks and rewards of such securities and therefore does not derecognize them.
-The carrying amount of financial assets that have been pledged as collateral for liabilities, as of 31 December 2020 was AMD 11,041,154 thousand (2019: nil).
-Refer to notes 25, 27.
+The carrying amount of financial assets that have been pledged as collateral for liabilities, as of 31 December 2021 was AMD 12,791,552 thousand (2020: AMD 11,041,154 thousand).
+Refer to notes 24, 26 about borrowing with repurchase agreements.